 During a consultation, our dentists will examine your mouth and take x-rays of your jawbone, which will identify whether or not you will require a bone graft.

-This will not make placing a dental implant impossible, but it does mean that we have to add on some additional procedures to make the mouth the best habitable space possible.
+This will not make placing a dental implant impossible, but it does mean we have to add some additional procedures to make the mouth the best habitable space possible.

 Can you get gum disease after having implants?

 We cannot stress enough that because dental implants are just like regular, natural teeth, they will require the same care and maintenance.

 Your oral hygiene routine should be no less relaxed just because they are artificial tooth roots.
 Plaque can also form on implant crowns and if left to build up, can irritate gums.

 This condition is called peri-implant mucositis, which has symptoms similar to gingivitis.

 Again, if this is not taken care of, the condition can worsen and progress to per-implantitis.
 This stage can contribute to bone loss, making the implant loose.

 Regardless of the above, your opinion of implants should not change.
 Dental implants are certainly the best of all the ways modern restorative dentistry can replace missing teeth.